 I love my work!
 Midwifery care is a balance of skill, art, science and service.
 The care I give encompasses each person's social, emotional, cultural, spiritual, psychological as well as their physical experience and by nature is holistic.
 I have a thorough, in depth understanding of the normal and natural events of pregnancy, birth and the postpartum time and offer appropriate, skilled and timely response to reduce risk.
 While acting as the guardian of safety I support unhurried childbirth and meeting the newborn with tender, undisturbed intimacy.

 Informed decision making is at the center of my practice.
 A partnership between myself and my clients develops that is personalized and collaborative.
 I respect that each family is the primary decision maker in their care, while my role includes enhancing the decision-making process.
 I provide timely and solid information about testing and treatment options and offer advice and guidance in a way that invites participation.

 I work with those who are committed to being healthy; those who understand that birth demands all the strength and all the surrender they possess; those who trust and who long to trust in their ability to meet and be equal to the intensity, mystery and extreme beauty of their experience.

-Ellah Ray, LM, CPM has been involved with childbirth for over 23 years, beginning with the amazing homebirth of her gorgeous daughter in 1993.
+Ellah Ray, LM, CPM has been involved with childbirth for over 24 years, beginning with the homebirth of her gorgeous daughter in 1993.
 Her first teachers were her own beloved midwives, from whom she gained an unshakable foundation of trust in the ability and wisdom of our bodies to grow and birth healthy babies.
-She went on to coordinate a community based prenatal clinic, teach childbirth education classes and attend births as a doula.
+She went on to create a community prenatal clinic, teach childbirth empowerment classes and attend births.
 This naturally developed into formal midwifery training in birth centers and with homebirth midwives in Canada and the U.S. She graduated from the National Midwifery Institute and has attended over 500 births.